 - 14 hectares of wooded grounds, of which 12 hectares are attached and 2 hectares are detached.

 The property is in good general condition maintaining its original details.
-The neighbouring 10th century chapel gives the area a high architectural protection status, whilst the present castle owner has kept the castle ‘non-listed’, allowing larger development freedom and privacy.
+The neighbouring 10th century church gives the area a high architectural protection status, whilst the present castle owner has kept the castle ‘non-listed’, allowing larger development freedom and privacy.

 The castle is located about 20 kms north of Cluny, at the crossroads of the Chalonais and Mâconnais vineyards, dominating its hamlet and maintaining privacy in the walled castle grounds without being isolated.
 Great views over the distant hills are seen from the property, reposing in its calm and privileged situation.